faustbrian/toggl/docs/README.md

----
-title: Getting Started
-description: Install and configure Toggl, a powerful Laravel feature flag package with a conductor-based API.
-Learn the basics of creating your first feature flag.
----

 Welcome to Toggl, a powerful Laravel feature flag package with a conductor-based API for enterprise applications.
 This guide will help you install, configure, and create your first feature flag.